harshit0128/SentimentAnalyzer/README.md

 # Sentiment Analyzer
+Project Name: Sentiment Analyzer with Visual Report

+📌 What This Project Does:
-A simple Python project that detects the sentiment of a given sentence.
+This is a Python program that checks the sentiment of the sentences entered by the user.

-It tells whether the sentence is **Positive**, **Negative**, or **Neutral** using TextBlob.
+It tells whether each sentence is Positive, Negative, or Neutral with emoji using TextBlob..

-## 🧠 Features:
-- Takes user input (any sentence)
-- Uses TextBlob to analyze sentiment
-- Displays result with emoji:
-  - Positive 😊
-  - Negative 😟
-  - Neutral 😐

-## 📁 Files in this repo:
-- `sentiment.py` → Main Python script for the sentiment analysis

-## ▶️ How to run:
-1. Install required package:
+After entering multiple sentences, it shows a bar chart showing the number of positive, negative, and neutral sentences using Matplotlib.

+📦 Requirements:
+Python 3

-                            pip install textblob
+textblob

+matplotlib

+To install, run:

-python -m textblob.download_corpora
+pip install textblob matplotlib python -m textblob.download_corpora
+▶️ How to Run:
+Save the code in a file named sentiment.py

+Open terminal or command prompt

+Navigate to the folder where sentiment.py is saved

-2. Run the program:
+Run the code with:

 python sentiment.py
-3. Enter any sentence when asked, and it will show the sentiment.
+Enter sentences one by one

+Type exit to finish and view the chart

 ## 🧑 Author
 Harshit Raj